visit-dav/visit/src/doc/building_visit/Building_Directly_With_CMake.rst

 The following CMake vars can be modified to suit your build needs.

-When specified via a command-line invocation of CMake, they should be specified as: VARNAME:TYPE=value, eg 'VISIT_BUILD_ALL_PLUGINS:BOOL=ON'.
+When specified via a command line invocation of CMake, they should be specified as: VARNAME:TYPE=value, eg 'VISIT_BUILD_ALL_PLUGINS:BOOL=ON'.

 The defaults listed are the settings used if the Variable has not been set in a *config-site* file.